isaracorp/Toolkit-Samples/README.md

 ### Trademarks

-ISARA Radiate(TM) is a trademark of ISARA Corporation.
+ISARA Radiate™ is a trademark of ISARA Corporation.